qingfengxia/Cfd/FoamCaseBuilder/Readme.md

 Qingfeng Xia
 Jan 24, 2016
 updated: August 17, 2016
+updated: May 03, 2018

 ### Introduction

-FoamCaseBuilder aims to setup OpenFOAM case from python script, based on PyFoam.
+FoamCaseBuilder aims to setup OpenFOAM case from python script, based on PyFoam dict reading and writing.

-Merging FEM and CFD into a single processing pipeline (solver -> analysis -> AnalysisControlTaskPanel) is given up.
-CFD case setup code should be independent from Fem CalculiX code, to reduce work to merge with master each time.
+FoamCaseBuilder works only for POSIX platform , python 2 and Python 3.
+Windows 10 WSL is treated as a Linux system.

 ### OpenFoam is designed for POSIX, but possible on windows